-The "Slug" is a new built-in field that you assign to any Thing (entry) in your database to act as its URL.
-Up until Slugs, URLs in Bubble apps would always point to that things unique ID.
+The slug is a built-in field that you assign to any thing (entry) in your database to act as its URL.
+Up until slugs, URLs in Bubble apps would always point to that things unique ID.

 Our Academy tutorial on how to set up page slugs